awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rolling-version-deploy.md

 + **Healthy threshold** – Lowers the threshold at which an instance is considered healthy during rolling deployments, rolling updates, and immutable updates\.
 + **Command timeout** – The number of seconds to wait for an instance to become healthy before canceling the deployment or, if **Ignore health check** is set, to continue to the next batch\.

-![\[Elastic Beanstalk Application deployments configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-cfg-healthchecks.png)
+![\[Elastic Beanstalk application deployments configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-cfg-healthchecks.png)

-## How Rolling Deployments Work<a name="environments-cfg-rollingdeployments-method"></a>
+## How rolling deployments work<a name="environments-cfg-rollingdeployments-method"></a>

 When processing a batch, Elastic Beanstalk detaches all instances in the batch from the load balancer, deploys the new application version, and then reattaches the instances\.
 If you enable [connection draining](environments-cfg-clb.md#using-features.managing.elb.draining), Elastic Beanstalk drains existing connections from the Amazon EC2 instances in each batch before beginning the deployment\.